Ieuan Wyn Jones

 Ieuan Wyn Jones (born 22 May 1949) is a Welsh politician who was the Deputy First Minister in the Welsh Government from 2007 to 2011.
-He was the Member of the Senedd for the Ynys Môn constituency from 1999 to 2013, and he was also leader of Plaid Cymru from 2000 to 2012.
+He was the Member of the National Assembly for Wales for the Ynys Môn constituency from 1999 to 2013, and he was also leader of Plaid Cymru from 2000 to 2012.
 Jones served as Member of Parliament for Ynys Môn constituency from 1987 to 2001, when he retired to focus on his work in the Welsh Assembly.
-In 2007, Jones was named Wales' "Politician of the Year" by the BBC Wales am.pm programme.
+In 2007, Jones was named Wales's "Politician of the Year" by the BBC Wales am.pm programme.
 He resigned from the Welsh Assembly on 20 June 2013.
 In 2017 he unsuccessfully sought to return to the House of Commons for his former constituency.

 Background and style

 Family, education, and early career

 Ieuan Wyn Jones was born in Denbigh, Wales, and is a Welsh speaker.
 He has lived in both north and south Wales.
 Jones's early education was at Pontardawe Grammar School and at Ysgol y Berwyn in Bala, Gwynedd.
 Jones's brother Rhisiart said "The time we spent living in Garnswllt (between Ammanford, in Carmarthenshire, and Pontarddulais, in Swansea) was a very happy time for us as a family," adding "Many people think that Ieuan is just a 'gog' but parts of south Wales are very close to his heart."

 In England Jones studied law at Liverpool Polytechnic where he secured an external London University law degree.
-He qualified as a solicitor in 1973 with second class honours in his solicitors’ finals.
+He qualified as a solicitor in 1973 with second class honours in his solicitors' finals.
 Rhisiart Jones said his brother loves to travel and that after college Ieuan "organised a 'rite of passage' trip across Europe in his Hillman Imp."

 He was married to Eirian Llwyd until her death in 2014.
 They had three children together.
 Jones's hobbies include studying local history, walking, and sports.
 Jones, a minister's son, is an elder in his local chapel and occasionally preaches.
 Before entering public service in 1987, Jones was a practising solicitor.
 Jones became a Member of the Eisteddfod's Gorsedd in 2001.